1943 Detroit race riot: Sojourner Truth Project

 As the first African-Americans workers and their families attempted to move into their new homes in February 1942, large crowds of both black supporters and white opponents surrounded the area.
 A billboard announcing "We Want White Tenants in our White Community" with American flags attached was put up just before the families were to move in.
 White residents protested the project in the name of "protecting" their neighborhoods and property value.
 These efforts continued throughout the day as more people attempted to move in and tensions continued to rise.
 More than a thousand people showed up that day, and fighting erupted between the supporters and opponents.
 Over a dozen police came onto the scene, but the situation worsened.
 The fighting resulted in over 40 injured and 220 arrested.
 Of those arrested, 109 were held for trial, only three of whom were white.

 Detroit officials postponed the movement of African-Americans defense workers into the housing project in order to keep the peace.
 This created a problem for the workers who did not have any place to live.
-The one other public housing that housed blacks was able to take up some of the residents, but many others had to find housing in other places.
+The one other public housing that housed black people was able to take up some of the residents, but many others had to find housing in other places.
 After about 2 months protesting had reduced, and Detroit Mayor Edward Jeffries called the Detroit police and Michigan National Guard to escort and protect the African-American workers and their families as they moved into their new homes.
 The riot led the DHC to establish a new policy mandating racial segregation in all future public housing projects and promised that future housing projects would not "change the racial patterns of a neighborhood."
 It also established the precedent that white community groups could utilize the threat of violence to their advantage in future housing debates.

 Assembly line tensions

-In June 1943, Packard Motor Car Company finally promoted three blacks to work next to whites in the assembly lines, in keeping with the anti-segregation policy required for the defense industry.
-In response, 25,000 whites walked off the job in a wildcat strike at Packard, effectively slowing down the critical war production.
-Although whites had long worked with blacks in the same plant, many wanted control of certain jobs and did not want to work right next to blacks.
+In June 1943, Packard Motor Car Company finally promoted three black people to work next to white people in the assembly lines, in keeping with the anti-segregation policy required for the defense industry.
+In response, 25,000 white people walked off the job in a wildcat strike at Packard, effectively slowing down the critical war production.
+Although white people had long worked with black people in the same plant, many wanted control of certain jobs and did not want to work right next to black people.
 Harold Zeck remembers seeing a group of white women workers coming into the assembly line to convince the white men workers to walk out of work to protest black women using the white women's bathroom.
 Zeck remembers one of the women saying "They think their fannies are as good as ours."
 The protest ended when the men refused to leave work.
 There was a physical confrontation at Edgewood Park.
 In this period, racial riots also broke out in Los Angeles, Mobile, Alabama and Beaumont, Texas, mostly over similar job issues at defense shipyard facilities.